 So let's test it.
 The critical thing is to make sure that the camera and the subject are absolutely motionless relative to each other, so that we aren't observing the system responding as it should to changes in the camera-to-subject distance.
 That means a close fixed target, camera on a rock-solid support, single autofocus point, image stabilisation turned off, and a remote release to trigger autofocus (preferably wireless so that no disturbance is transmitted from your hand).
 The best way to judge whether focus is stable or changing is to listen with your ear close to the lens.

 The result with numerous lenses on several bodies (including the very first EOS from 1987), is no evident jitter whatsoever.
 If you find a combination that does jitter under those conditions, please let me know.

 So why do people think AI Servo will jitter with a static subject?
 Because when they try it hand-held, the system actually starts jittering the lens kinda back and forth responding, you know, feverishly to this movement they are causing by not being able to hold the camera perfectly still.
 They experience the system responding exactly as it should to the changes in the camera-to-subject distance that they are causing, but they think the system is getting a little freaked-out.
 See Busted!
-The Myth of Open-loop Phase-detection Autofocus to understand why phase-detection autofocus systems don't jitter when the static camera-to-subject distance is unchanging.
+The Myth of Open-loop Phase-detection Autofocus to understand why phase-detection autofocus systems don't jitter when the camera-to-subject distance is unchanging.